CG-rgb777/protection_from_debugger/README.md

 You just need to enter the folder in which the source files are located in the console and write the command: nuitka --standalone --windows-uac-admin --follow-imports --include-data-file=AD.so=.
 YOUR_MAIN_FILE_NAME.py

+Well, if you want your project to be opened in 15 seconds, use pyinstaller and the --add-binary="path" flag

 Interesting fact: if you add the --onefile flag to compile everything into 1 file and then upload this file to virustotal, you will get a list of ~20 antiviruses that you should not buy (they will detect it as a virus).